Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 \subsection{Kinematic Properties of Mass Lost Through \texorpdfstring{$L_2$ and $L_3$}{Kinematic Properties of Ejecta}}

 Here we present a short analysis of the angular momentum that is ejected through $L_2$ and $L_3$ before the inspiral.
 Caution is needed in carrying out comparisons between simulations, due to the arbitrary definition of the time of inspiral start.
-In particular the definition for the 150L/H/MH simulations is substantially different, as is the nature of the inspiral.
+In particular the definition for the 150IL/IH/MH simulations is substantially different, as is the nature of the inspiral.